isra-RM/Spotify_Wrapped/README.md

 Playback activity peaked in two years: first in 2017 and most notably in 2021, likely influenced by the Covid-19 lockdown.
 # Conclusions
+- Consistent Prevalence of Short Track Durations: This trend remains steady across all months.
+- Preference for Blues and Rock Genres: These styles dominate listener choices.
+- Nighttime Listening Patterns: Music consumption peaks on Mondays and Fridays.
+- Preference for Android Platforms: Users favor Android devices for playback.
+- Playback Activity Trends: Notable peaks in activity occurred in 2017 and significantly in 2021.